Rocco Rock: Eastern Championship Wrestling / Extreme Championship Wrestling (1993–1996)

 In September 1993, Petty (as "Rocco Rock") and Johnny Grunge began wrestling regularly for the Philadelphia, Pennsylvania-based promotion Eastern Championship Wrestling (ECW) as the Public Enemy.
 They made their debut at UltraClash, defeating Ian Rotten and Jason Knight.
 At NWA Bloodfest the following month, they defeated the Bad Breed and Badd Company in a triangle cage match.
 Over the following months, they feuded with Badd Company, defeating them in a "South Philly Hood" match at November to Remember.
 At Holiday Hell: the Body Count in December 1993, Pat Tanaka (one-half of Badd Company) defeated Rock in a "Body Count" match, marking the end of the feud.
 At The Night the Line Was Crossed in February 1994, the Public Enemy defeated the Bruise Brothers in a "no rules" match.
 On March 6, 1994, they defeated Kevin Sullivan and the Tazmaniac to win the ECW Tag Team Championship.

 At Ultimate Jeopardy in March 1994, the Public Enemy teamed with Shane Douglas and Mr. Hughes to face Sullivan, the Tazmaniac, Road Warrior Hawk, and ECW Heavyweight Champion Terry Funk in an "Ultimate Jeopardy steel cage match".
 Each participant had a stipulation which would be implemented if they were defeated; if the Public Enemy were defeated, they would be forced to stop teaming together.
 Douglas won the bout for his team by pinning Funk.
 At When Worlds Collide in May 1994, the Public Enemy again teamed with Douglas and Hughes, losing to J. T. Smith and the Bruise Brothers in a handicap elimination match.
 At the same event, the Public Enemy attacked Terry Funk after being paid by Paul E. Dangerously (the manager of Funk's rival Sabu), causing Funk to declare he would get revenge on the Public Enemy.
 At Hostile City Showdown in June 1994, the Public Enemy wrestled Terry Funk and his brother Dory Funk Jr. to a no contest.
-At Heat Wave: the Battle for the Future in July 1994, the Public Enemy defeated the Funk brothers in a barbed wire match.
+At Heatwave '94: the Battle for the Future in July 1994, the Public Enemy defeated the Funk brothers in a barbed wire match.
 At Hardcore Heaven in August 1994, the Public Enemy successfully defended their titles against the Bad Breed.
 Later that evening, the Public Enemy interfered in the main event bout between Terry Funk and Cactus Jack.
 As the four men brawled, Funk called for a fan to toss him a steel chair.
 This resulted in multiple fans hurtling chairs into the ring, with Rock and Grunge being buried under a large pile of steel chairs.